geekay5/VaccineLocator/index.md

 [**Download**](https://github.com/geekay5/VaccineLocator/archive/refs/heads/main.zip "Download VaccineLocator")

 ### This utility won't book a vaccine for you.
 It'll just search for available slots.
-You'll have to book the slot
+You'll have to book the slot yourself using Cowin.
-yourself using Cowin

 If you'd like to play around with the scripts you can use the following codes.